Biden Accidentally Reveals GM's Future Corvette Plans

 Why It’s Important: It is interesting to note that he didn’t speak politics but spoke about automobiles throughout the video.

 Sitting on the driver seat of his much-beloved Corvette he said, “This is iconic industry.
 How can American-made vehicles no longer be out there?
-I believe we can own the 21st-century market again by moving to electric vehicles,” said Biden in the ad.
+I believe we can own the 21st-century market again by moving to electric vehicles.”

 In a way, he was reiterating the statement made by the President of General Motors, Mark Reuss, “electric vehicles would be a true mark of progress toward a world of zero emissions,” while announcing the GMC Hummer EV.